juanmaguitar/todo-app-files-express/README.md

 ## Description

-This app allow the login of users listed in `/data/users.txt` and allows them to manada a to-do list.
-All tasks will be stored in different files at `/data/tasks/` and assigned to the users when the logged into the app
+This app allow the login of users listed in `/data/users.txt` and allows them to manage a to-do list.
+All tasks will be stored in different files at `/data/tasks/` and assigned to the users when they logged into the app

 ## Installation & Launch